 From a journalist in 1931

-The Memorial Chapel is the centerpiece of the cemetery and a priceless architectural treasure—the most perfect example of Byzantine mosaic art in the United States.
+The Memorial Chapel is the centerpiece of the cemetery and a priceless architectural treasure—one of the most perfect examples of Byzantine mosaic art in the United States.
 When it was completed in 1910, it was the only building in America with an authentic mosaic interior.
 Through the years, visitors have been astonished to find such an outstanding architectural jewel in the heart of the Midwest.
 Many experts now believe that a work of such magnitude could not be recreated at any price today, as artisans possessing the necessary skills have passed into history.

 Designed by prominent Minneapolis architect Harry Wild Jones and modeled after the Hagia Sophia in Istanbul, Turkey, it is listed on the National Register of Historic Places.

 The chapel interior was created by New York designer Charles Lamb and many consider it the most perfect example of Byzantine mosaic art in the United States.
 In 1909, Lamb traveled to Rome to enlist the services of six highly accomplished mosaic artists who had just recently completed a project in the Vatican.
 The artists created more than 10 million mosaic pieces, called tesserae, from marble, colored stone, and glass fused with gold and silver.
 The artists then traveled to Minneapolis to assemble the work inside the chapel.

 The chapel dome is 40 feet high and ringed with stained-glass windows that serve as a sundial telling the time of day and season.
 Four large mosaic figures representing Love, Hope, Faith and Memory are situated on the side walls below the dome.
 The figures were based on paintings by Lamb’s wife, Ella Condie Lamb, a noted portrait artist of her time.